 Anyone can do martial arts, have fun doing it, and experience a lifetime of success at it.
-I believe the key to experiencing all that is in finding the right instructor, specifically one with the right mindset.
+I believe the key to experiencing all that is finding the right style and instructor.
 However, an instructors mindset is one of the hardest things to measure before joining somewhere.

 Now set that thought aside for a second and combine it with what I feel are some other problems.

-The question that rarely gets asked, especially by those teaching, is "what causes this and how does one either avoid it or fix it?"
+Something that's rarely asked is "what causes this and how does one either avoid it or fix it?"

 The answer I think can be backed-into and is fairly simple.
 Students often end up with the wrong instructor whose either teaching them the wrong stuff or the wrong way.
 Instructors often overlook the concept that what they became great at isn't necessarily what their students can become great at, yet that's not only what they often teach, but often all they know how to teach!
 Bottomline, we are all different ages, all have different body types, limitations, and due to that I believe instructors need to approach martial arts from that standpoint, if they want to have a higher student success rate (or retention)!

 I feel there are 3 basic classifications of respectable martial artists, that likely are sometimes related to individual body type, athleticism, and physical limitations.
 There are those who are great, those who are good, and those who try much harder than those who are great or good, yet only end up being okay (i.e. anyone seen the movie "Rudy"?).
 We've probably all seen those 3 categories in most athletic endeavors.